syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 'Create the appearance of the richmedia.

-richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...",new PdfStandardFont(PdfFontFamily.Helvetica,15),PdfBrushes.Blue,new RectangleF(0,0,200,100),new PdfStringFormat(PdfTextAlignment.Center,PdfVerticalAlignment.Middle))
+richMediaAnnotation.Appearance.Normal.Graphics.DrawString("Click here to play video...", New PdfStandardFont(PdfFontFamily.Helvetica, 15), PdfBrushes.Blue, New RectangleF(0, 0, 200, 100), New PdfStringFormat(PdfTextAlignment.Center, PdfVerticalAlignment.Middle))

 'Add the annotation to the page.